airbytehq/airbyte/docs/using-airbyte/getting-started/oss-quickstart.md

  - Search the questions others have asked or ask a new question of your own.

 **Airbyte Knowledge Base:**
-- While support services are limited to Cloud and Enterprise customers, you can freely search our support team's Help Center.
+- While support services are limited to Cloud and Enterprise customers, anyone may search the support team's [Help Center](https://support.airbyte.com/hc).

 **Community Slack**
 Helpful channels for troubleshooting include: